jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 | 75°                        | 0°                                   | 1°                       | 0°            | 0°                |
 | 80°                        | 0°                                   | 0°                       | 0°            | 0°                |

-\* Solar latitudes refer to distance from the sun's path, not from the equator.
+\* Solar latitude (which I just made up) refers to distance from the sun's path, not from the equator.
 Your solar latitude at the summer solstice is 23° less than your equatorial latitude, making your reverse sundial less accurate.
 Your solar latitude at the winter solstice is likewise 23° greater than your equatorial latitude, making it _more_ accurate.
 {:.tangent}

 \** Earth's orbit is slightly elliptical, so the sun's apparent movement varies by up to 4° from what you'd see with a perfectly round orbit.
 {:.tangent}

-These calculations come from the [North American Sundial Society][calculations], but of course I've repurposed them.
+These calculations are derived from calculations provided by the [North American Sundial Society][calculations] for marking horizontal sundials at various latitudes.
 {:.tangent}

+DISCLAIMER: I'm new to this.
+I think I've got it right, but time will tell.
+I'll be testing it through the upcoming equinox and the next two solstices.

 [russian-watch-photo]: {{ '/images/raketa-sputnik-watch.jpg' | prepend: site.url }}